imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/upgrade-from-msi-version.md

 The following are some other details about using the RemoveMSI element in your configuration.xml file.
 - You can also use these settings if you’re installing any of the following products:
+   - Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus)
+   - Microsoft 365 Apps for business (previously named Office 365 Business)
-   - The subscription version of the Project desktop app that comes with Project Plan 3 or Project Plan 5.
+   - The subscription version of the Project desktop app that comes with Planner and Project Plan 3 or Planner and Project Plan 5.
    - The subscription version of the Visio desktop app that comes with Visio Plan 2.
-   - Microsoft 365 Apps for business, which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
    - Office LTSC Professional Plus 2021 or Office LTSC Standard 2021.
    - A volume licensed version of Office 2019, such as Office Professional Plus 2019.
 - User settings, preferences, and documents are retained, even if you’re uninstalling all Office products.